Buffalo Kids: Release

 The film premiered at the Annecy International Animation Film Festival on 14 June 2024.
 It also made it to the animation slate of the 26th Shanghai International Film Festival for its Asian premiere, and to the 'Elements +6' competition of the 54th Giffoni Film Festival.
 Distributed by Warner Bros.
 Pictures, it was released theatrically in Spain on 14 August 2024.
 It had a €0.59 million (88,053 admissions) box office gross in its opening weekend, with a total of €1.2 million (187,508 admissions) when adding Wednesday 14 and Thursday 15 figures.
 In the starting month of theatrical window, it drew over 600,000 admissions.
 Warner Bros. also handled distribution in the United Kingdom and Ireland (setting a 11 October 2024 release) and Italy (setting a 31 October 2024 release).

 The film was also sold to Best Film (Poland), NOS Lusomundo (Portugal), The Film Group (Greece), MegaCom Film (former Yugoslavia), Filmhouse (Israel), Front Row Entertainment (Middle East), Nathan Studios (Philippines), and ARP Sélection (France).

+Viva Pictures handled U.S. distribution releasing theatrically on 6 February 2026.
+The film had a per screen average of $203 on its opening weekend in U.S. theaters for a total of $152,939 on 750 screens.